-Picking up her body, he climbed the rest of the way to the top of Killer’s Nob.
-At the top, he threw her down she was past feeling it anyway.
-Turning completely around surveyed surrounding flat land below him.
-No lights shown.
-At 2 AM he seemed to be the only one awake.
-Of course there was only one house within a mile.
+Picking up the girl’s body, he climbed the rest of the way to the top of Killer’s Nob.
+On top, he threw her down she was past feeling it, anyway.
+Turning around surveyed surrounding flat land below him.
+No lights shone.
+At 2 AM he was the only one awake.
+There was only one house within a mile.
 The grave was on the south side of the cemetery.
 His were the only kills buried in this secret ground in the last hundred years.
 He buried the first one 21 years ago.
-Not here but several counties away.
-Right after Buck Olson became sheriff of Beaufort County Kentucky.
-He was 17 at the time and just starting out.
+Not here, but several counties away.
+Right after Buck Olson became the sheriff of Beaufort County, Kentucky.
+At 18 he was just starting out.
 He looked down the valley at Buck’s home.
 He had to be careful since his wife died last fall Buck didn’t sheep much.

-As usual, the sheriff was home as on most nights unless there was in an accident on route 5 or one of the deputies called in sick.
+As usual, the sheriff was home as on most nights unless there was in an accident on route 5 or one deputy called in sick.
 Moonlight glinted off the windshield of Buck’s patrol car.
-Beaufort County Kentucky was a quiet place to live with a few drugies and a moonshiner or two.
-A guy from Indianapolis robbed the back five years ago but didn’t get far.
+Beaufort County Kentucky was a quiet place to live.
+Just some druggies and a moonshiner or two.
+Five years ago guy from Indianapolis robbed the bank.
+Didn’t get far.
 Buck chased him down and had him in jail before the FBI showed up.
 The guy was resting his heels in the federal prison at Terre Haute, Indiana.
-Crime rarely happened in Beaufort County .
-When it did Buck was on it like a blue jay on a June bug.
+Crime rarely happened in Beaufort County.
+When it did, Buck was on it like a blue jay on a June bug.

 For the next 30 minutes, he dug.
-The earth soft from the resent rains turned over easily.
-A light winked on in the back of Bucks house.
-He froze even through the sheriff could not have seen him even if the clouds weren’t covering the full moon.
-He didn’t move his eyes fixed on the light.
+The earth soft from the present rains turned over easily.
+A light winked on in the back of Buck's house.
+He froze even though the sheriff could not have seen him even if the clouds weren’t covering the full moon.
+He didn’t move, his eyes fixed on the light.
 Another light came on the bathroom.
-Three minutes later the light in the bathroom blinked off.
-A minute later the other one.
+Three minutes later, the light in the bathroom blinked off.
+The the one in the bedroom.

-The house dark he resumed his work.
-The grave wasn’t deep enough but rain was coming and would catch him before he reached the truck.
-He rolled her into the fresh grave.
-He had a vague feeling he should say something over her but what?
+Rain was coming and would catch him before he reached the truck.
+He rolled her body into the fresh grave.
+He had a vague feeling he should say something over her grave, but what?
 He wasn’t a religious man.
-His grandmother used to drug him to church each Sunday.
-That is until he was 13 and refused to go.
-He could still see the disappointment in her eyes even if she had been dead 10 years.
+The one he called his grandmother used to drug him to church each Sunday.
+Until at 13 he refused to go.
+He could still see the disappointment in the elderly woman’s eyes. e She had been dead 10 years.